MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/ios-maps/ios-maps-walkthrough.md

     ```

 1. Create a new instance of  `MapDelegate` and assign it to the `Delegate` of the `MKMapView`.
-Again, we'll implcodeent the `MapDelegate` shortly:
+Again, we'll implement the `MapDelegate` shortly:

     ```csharp
     mapDelegate = new MapDelegate ();